Endless33/jumping-vpn-preview/docs/limitations.md

-# Jumping VPN — Limitations (Public Preview)
+# Jumping VPN — Explicit Limitations

+Status: Architectural Scope Definition

-This document outlines known limitations and explicit non-guarantees of the Jumping VPN architecture.
+This document defines what Jumping VPN does NOT attempt to solve.

-Clarity of limitations is essential for responsible deployment.
+Clear boundaries increase trust.
+Undefined ambition decreases it.

 ---

-## 1. No Endpoint Compromise Protection
+# 1. Not a Transport Replacement

-Jumping VPN does not protect against:
+Jumping VPN does NOT:

-- Malware on the client device
-- Compromised operating systems
-- Rooted or jailbroken environments
-- Malicious local administrators

-If the endpoint is compromised, session continuity guarantees are irrelevant.
+- Replace QUIC
+- Replace TCP congestion control
+- Replace kernel-level routing
+- Optimize raw throughput

+It operates above volatile transport bindings.

 ---

-## 2. No Absolute Anonymity Guarantee
+# 2. Not an Anonymity Network

-Jumping VPN does not claim:
+Jumping VPN does NOT:

-- Tor-level anonymity
+- Guarantee anonymity
-- Protection against global passive adversaries
-- Guaranteed metadata elimination
-- Untraceability across multiple independent networks

-Anonymity requires separate infrastructure layers.
+- Hide traffic volume patterns
+- Obfuscate traffic fingerprinting by itself
+- Replace Tor or mixnets

+It preserves session continuity.
+It does not provide anonymity guarantees.

 ---

-## 3. No Physical Layer Control

-The protocol does not control:

-- Radio interference
-- ISP throttling
-- Total network blackout
-- Physical cable disruptions

-If no viable transport exists, the session must terminate.
+# 3. Not a DDoS Shield

+Jumping VPN does NOT:

+- Absorb volumetric DDoS traffic
+- Replace CDN-based mitigation
+- Replace edge filtering infrastructure

+Transport switching may mitigate some localized disruption, but it is not a DDoS protection system.

 ---

-## 4. Requires At Least One Viable Transport

-Jumping VPN preserves session continuity only if at least one candidate transport is available.

-If all transports are dead beyond policy bounds, termination is deterministic.
+# 4. Not a Cryptographic Reinvention

+Jumping VPN does NOT:

+- Invent new cryptographic primitives
+- Replace TLS
+- Replace proven key exchange algorithms
+- Claim quantum resistance

+It relies on hardened, existing cryptographic standards.

 ---

-## 5. Performance Trade-Offs

-Explicit transport switching and bounded adaptation may introduce:

-- Slight recovery latency
-- Additional control-plane overhead
-- Increased logging output
-- Policy-driven switching delays

-These are intentional trade-offs for predictability and auditability.
+# 5. Not Unlimited Adaptation

+The system is intentionally bounded:

+- Switch rate is limited.
+- Recovery window is finite.
+- Session lifetime is capped.
+- Transportless state is temporary.

+Unbounded adaptation is instability.

 ---

-## 6. Not a Censorship Bypass System
+# 6. Not Zero-Overhead

-Jumping VPN does not inherently:

-- Evade state-level DPI
-- Obfuscate traffic fingerprints
-- Guarantee bypass of national firewalls

-Additional obfuscation layers would be required.
+Switching and observability introduce:

+- Additional state tracking
+- Logging overhead
+- Decision evaluation cost

+This is a trade-off for deterministic recovery.

 ---

-## 7. Not Designed for Ultra-Low-Latency Trading

-The architecture prioritizes:

-- Deterministic behavior
+# 7. Not Immune to Total Blackout

+If:

+- No transport exists
-- Recovery guarantees
+- Recovery window expires
-- Policy compliance

-It is not optimized for microsecond-level trading systems.
+- Session TTL exceeded

+The session terminates.

+No protocol survives complete physical disconnection indefinitely.

 ---

-## 8. Cryptographic Details Not Public in Preview

-This repository does not expose:

-- Key exchange algorithms
-- Exact cryptographic primitives
-- Reattachment proof structures

-Security-critical implementation details are staged for hardened release and review.
+# 8. Not a Marketing Claim

+Jumping VPN does NOT claim:

+- Infinite uptime
+- Perfect resilience
+- Unbreakable security
+- Zero latency

+It claims:

+Deterministic behavior under volatility.

 ---

-## 9. No Promise of Perpetual Continuity
+# 9. Not a Universal Replacement

+It may not be needed if:

+- Your environment is stable.
+- Failover events are rare.
+- QUIC migration already solves your problem.
-Session continuity is bounded by:
+- Identity continuity across transport is not critical.

-- Policy constraints
-- Session lifetime limits
-- Inactivity timeouts
-- Security violation triggers

-If limits are exceeded, termination is explicit.
+In such cases, simpler systems may be preferable.

 ---

-## 10. Early-Stage Architectural Preview

-This repository represents:
+# 10. Scope Boundary Summary

+Jumping VPN provides:

+- Session-centric continuity
+- Bounded adaptation
+- Deterministic recovery
-- Behavioral modeling
+- Explicit degradation modeling
-- Architectural direction
+- Operator-grade observability
-- Early PoC demonstration

-It does not represent a production-hardened release.
+It does NOT provide:

-Security reviews, stress testing, and formal validation remain future phases.
+- Throughput optimization
+- Anonymity guarantees
+- DDoS protection
+- Infinite recovery

 ---

-## Final Note
+# Final Position

-Jumping VPN does not attempt to solve every networking problem.

-It addresses one core challenge:
+This system exists to solve one problem well:

-Preserving session integrity under transport volatility — within explicit, bounded rules.
+How to preserve session identity under transport volatility without uncontrolled renegotiation or silent resets.

+Nothing more.
+Nothing less.